Solsynth/Hydrogen.Paperclip/README.md

-# Hydrogen.Paperclip
+# Hypernet.Paperclip

-Paperclip is the unified attachment service for all hydrogen services.
+Paperclip is the unified attachment service for all hypernet services.
 It contains file metadata compute, instant upload, calculating hashing, multi destination, media info and more features!

 ## Features